1jamescaldwell/FindFiles/README.md

 Inputs: This script takes in a run log, Video Log.xlsx <br>
 Outputs: The script creates 2 excel files:  <br>
     &#9; Video Log Highlighted.xlsx: The same as the original video log, modified for all files that exist highlighted green, missing files highlighted red <br>
     &#9; Video Extra Files.xlsx: List of files found that don't match the run log.
-This script uses pattern matching to find similar files to the desired, &emsp &emsp but this list is files that include bad typos or files that are in the wrong folders.
+This script uses pattern matching to find similar files to the desired, but this list is files that include bad typos or files that are in the wrong folders.